 If you’re new to having a diesel truck or heavy equipment, there’s a critical additive you need to know about.
-It’s called Diesel Exhaust Fluid (DEF).
+It’s called DEF fuel or Diesel Exhaust Fluid (DEF).
 This additive is also called aqueous urea solution 32% or AUS 32.
 It’s made from 32.5% urea and 67.5% de-ionized water.
 Read on to find out everything you need to know about the DEF in your DEF system.